 - Eliminate alleys and make the most of growing areas.

-12 Design a recovery and disposal plan for the waste from drip tapes to avoid contaminating the soil and damaging factory processes.
+12 Design a recovery and disposal plan for drip tape residues so as not to contaminate the ground and harm factory processes.